How a Few Yellow Dots Burned the Intercept's NSA Leaker

 They did... and noticed 6 people had printed the doc, one of which was Miss Winner... who later confessed to being the one who mailed it.

+That's my point, they probably didn't need the microdots because they could already easily find which printer and when based on the document.

-This wasn't the only way (Score:2)
+This wasn't the only way (Score:3)

 While interesting, and certainly providing confirmation, this wasn't the primary mechanism that was used to track her down according to the affidaivat.
 Before even IDing a specific printer, they simply looked for someone that had printed it out, period.

 Internal auditing showed that only six employees had printed out the item in question.
 A search of the six computers showed that she had emailed The Intercept from her work computer (and that no one else had).
-Coded metadata just backs it up, but it's dumber
+Coded metadata just backs it up, but it's dumber than that.

 Re: (Score:1)